-Whilst HR professionals are used to handling data and data subject access requests, the new General Data Protection Regulations are going to completely overhaul the way in which data is collected, stored and processed.
+Whilst HR professionals are used to handling data and data subject access requests, the General Data Protection Regulations will completely overhaul the way in which data is collected, stored and processed.

 Significantly, HR professionals will need to gain explicit and unambiguous consent to process employee data and should take the opportunity to lead by example and demonstrate to the wider business how to handle customer and client data.

 Before staff can be expected to understand the implications of GDPR, training will be imperative.
 Staff will need to be trained on all data protection policies and procedures and HR will no doubt be instrumental in implementing and delivering this training after the 25th May if they haven't already done so.

 Staff will need to understand their role when it comes to handling data and grasp the extent of the repercussions if they fail to adhere to the new regulations.
 Indeed all data breaches will need to be disclosed to the supervisory authority within 72 hours and the penalties for data breaches are significant.